elibenporat/learn-to-code-rust-baseball/articles/02 - Hello, Baseball.md

-# Learn To Code With Rust and Baseball - Part 2 : Hello, Baseball
+# Learn To Code With Rust and Baseball - Chapter 2 : Hello, Baseball

 ## Part 1 Review